-In Chekhov’s comedy Ivanoff (sometimes written as Ivanov), revised and first performed in St. Petersburg in 1889, Chekhov explores the difficulty of understanding oneself or others.
+In Chekhov’s comedy Ivanoff (sometimes written as Ivanov), revised and first performed in St. Petersburg in 1889, Chekhov explores the impossibility of understanding oneself or others.

 Human beings can never really understand themselves.
 The effort to understand oneself is based on the paradox of self-reference.
 Understanding, in the traditional sense, implies a subject-object relationship.
-There is a subject that understands or does not understand an object, as an auto mechanic understand how a car works.
+There is a subject that understands or does not understand an object, as an auto mechanic understands how a car works.
 But a mind must use itself as it tries to understand itself.
 Nor can one mind understand another mind, because minds are operationally closed.
 A mind (or psychic system) can structurally couple with language but not with another mind.

 Should I say: “That is not what I meant at all;